 A living shoreline is a shoreline management practice that addresses the loss of vegetated shorelines, beaches, and habitat in the littoral zone along the coast by providing for the protection, restoration or enhancement of these habitats using plants, stone, sand, or other structural and organic materials.
 The use of living shoreline techniques to protect, restore and enhance our coastal shorelines will provide for more natural habitat, erosion control, improved water quality and overall resilience than traditional structural approaches.

-The NJ Resilient Coastal Communities Initiative (RCCI) provides planning and technical support to 239 NJ coastal communities in response to increasing coastal hazards.
-RCCI includes an extensive network of partners that are providing coastal communities with services such as vulnerability assessments, planning recommendations, and mitigation strategies.
-Much of this work is based on products developed by the Coastal Management Program including the Coastal Vulnerability Index and Getting to Resilience.
+The New Jersey Coastal Management Program provides planning and technical support to 239 NJ coastal communities in response to increasing coastal hazards.
+The Coastal Management Program (CMP) includes an extensive network of partners that are providing coastal communities with services such as vulnerability assessments, planning recommendations, and mitigation strategies.
+Much of this work is based on products developed by the CMP including the Coastal Vulnerability Index and Getting to Resilience.

 Coastal and Marine Spatial Planning (CMSP) (also referred to as marine planning or ocean planning) is a comprehensive, integrated, science and ecosystem-based approach to address conservation, economic activity and sustainable use of ocean and coastal resources.
 The CMP also participates in the Mid-Atlantic Regional Ocean Council (MARCO) and the Mid-Atlantic Regional Planning Body (RPB) to coordinate ocean planning and resource issues with adjacent states and the federal government.